solacerxt/Saving-System_Unity/README.md

 _Make sure that your Unity version is >= 2021.3.8f1_

 ## Overview
 The static class `Saves` allows you to load and save data with appropriate comprehensive methods.
-Basically, it works with serializable structures, 'implementing' `IStorable` interface _(this is an empty interface, made for constraining generic type)_
+Basically, it works with serializable structures 'implementing' `IStorable` interface _(this is an empty interface, made for constraining generic type)_.
+These structures should have name with 'S' prefix (Storable)

+## Usage
+### Storing the primitive